 - Mental illness

 Withdrawal from Stimulants

 When one has been heavily using stimulants they may be awake for long periods of time and will ultimately “crash.”
 They will become depressed and may sleep for hours or even days.

 When they wake, the user will experience additional withdrawal symptoms, the most dangerous being severe depression to the point of suicidal thoughts and acts.
-This is why it’s critical to seek treatment for addiction instead of the addict trying to quit stimulants on their own.
+This is why it’s critical to seek stimulate addiction recovery treatment for addiction instead of the addict trying to quit stimulants on their own.

-Treatment Each situation is different.
-By seeking addiction treatment for your loved one, a qualified center like ours can help find where the addiction began, address the causes and underlying issues and find a new lifestyle for future success and a long-term recovery.
+Each substance abuse situation is different.
+By seeking addiction treatment for your loved one, a qualified drug rehab center like ours can help find where the addiction began, address the causes and underlying issues and find a new lifestyle for future success and a long-term recovery.